MartinBradbury/science_quiz/README.md

 - [Acknowledgements](#acknowledgements)

 # Target Audience
 *   This test is aimed at students who are currently studying A Level Biology.
-It is intended as a quick knowledge check to test understanding and retnetion of the content taught.
-It can also be used a fun test for people who studied A level Biology in the past and want to see how much they can rememebr.
+It is intended as a quick knowledge check to test understanding and retention of the content taught.
+It can also be used a fun test for people who studied A level Biology in the past and want to see how much they can remember.

 # User Expectations
 *   This is a interactive test that is able to be completed on desktop, tablet and mobile devices.